thiphariel/light/README.md

 Light
 =====
 A lightweight PHP framework MVC based for less than 1Mb !
+(PSR2 compliant)

 ##ALPHA VERSION

 #Installation

-**Light is not based with composer autoload anymore (for a while ?)**
+**Light is based with composer autoload, make sure your ready to use it**

 * Download the zip tarball or clone git repo.
 * Extract it where you want
+* Run <code>composer install --no-dev</code>
 * Create your Database (default name is light)
 * Here you go !